mrismanaziz/Reforestation/README.md

-## What do you call two guys hanging out by your window?
-Kurt & Rod.
+## What has three letters and starts with gas?
+A Car.